akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 ### Differences between the two attribute types

 **Reference entities are an Enterprise Edition feature added in the 3.0 version**.
 To learn more about Reference entities, read our dedicated article [What is a Reference Entity?](what-about-reference-entities.html).
-Whereas reference data are a native Community and Enterprise editions feature which implies a custom development using the [Custom Entity Bundle](https://github.com/akeneo-labs/CustomEntityBundle) to create the entities.
+Whereas reference data are a native Community and Enterprise editions feature that manages links with products.
+They imply a custom development (installation of the [Custom Entity Bundle](https://github.com/akeneo-labs/CustomEntityBundle)) to enrich the reference data through the user interface, collect and distribute it.

-**If you are starting a new project from version 3.0, we strongly recommand you to use the [Reference entities](manage-reference-entities.html#create-a-reference-entity).**
+**If you are starting a new Enterprise Edition project from version 3.0, we strongly recommand you to use the [Reference entities](manage-reference-entities.html#create-a-reference-entity).**

 ### I was using Reference data, can I transform them into Reference entities?